smahood/ergodox-infinity-layout/README.md

 1. Edit the `ergodox-*.kll` files in the `kiibohd` folder
 2. When adding or removing a layer, change the value of PartialMaps in `kiibohd/ergodox.bash` accordingly
 3. Run `./compile.sh`
-4. The compiled firmware is now available as as files `kiibohd/left_kiibohd.dfu.bin` and `kiibohd/right_kiibohd.dfu.bin`
+4. The compiled firmware is now available as files `kiibohd/left_kiibohd.dfu.bin` and `kiibohd/right_kiibohd.dfu.bin`
 5. Flash the keyboard (see below)

 It's enough to flash the master half of the keyboard (the one that's plugged into the host computer).